smorad/um_cisc_7404/01_intro.typ

 But reinforcement learning is a method, not a problem #pause

-The problem is decision making, and so I will call this course *Decision Making*
+The problem we solve is *decision making*

 ==
 How do we define decision making? #pause

-It depends, each field has their own mathematical definition
+It depends, each field has their own definition  #pause

 - Philosophy #pause
 - Mathematics #pause